bsstahl/CognitiveInheritance/Posts/the-critical-c-s-of-microservices-1of6-context.md

 * What processes will we as a development team implement to track and manage the technical debt of having business processes implemented in a less-reliable way?

-* What processes will we as a development team implement to be sure that any future less-reliable implementations of business functionality are made with consideration and understanding of the debt being created and a plan to pay it off.
+* What processes will we implement to be sure that any future less-reliable implementations of business functionality are made with consideration and understanding of the debt being created and a plan to pay it off.

-* What processes will we as a development team implement to be sure that any existing or future less-reliable implementations of business functionality are documented, understood by, and prioritized by the business process owners.
+* What processes will we implement to be sure that any existing or future less-reliable implementations of business functionality are documented, understood by, and prioritized by the business process owners.

 #### Next Up - Consistency